-- 10.1 To verify an identity for LOA4, an individual must satisfy the requirements of LOA 3 that are set out in Section 9 of these Standards and must also complete an in-person biometric check. - 10.2 Service Victoria does not currently verify an identity for LOA4 and does not offer these transactions.
+- 10.1.
+To verify an identity for LOA4, an individual must satisfy the requirements of LOA 3 that are set out in Section 9 of these Standards and must also complete an in-person biometric check. - 10.2.
+Service Victoria does not offer these transactions.